 1. Drink more water

-One of the simplest ways to boost your calorie intake is to drink more water.
+One of the simplest ways to reduce your calorie intake is to drink more water.
 Staying hydrated can help you to feel fuller for longer, meaning you aren’t snacking constantly.
 Additionally, the greater your water consumption, the better your body becomes at regulating your required food intake.
 A 12-week study by the National Institutes of Health revealed that drinking 17 ounces (0.5 litres) of water half an hour before meals helped people to lose 44% more weight.

 2. Eat more protein